+Shoes taught me everything that was wrong with running.
 They made me very inquisitive.
 They led me to seek out answers to life’s big questions…those questions that all runners throughout the millenia have pondered while massaging their shin splints, such as:

-why do my feet always hurt in different places, depending upon which shoe I am wearing?
+- why do my feet always hurt in different places, depending upon which shoe I am wearing?

-why does my ankle roll all the way to China?
+- why does my ankle roll all the way to China?

-didn’t someone say running was supposed to be fun?
+- didn’t someone say running was supposed to be fun?

-am I really supposed to be “running through the pain”?
+- am I really supposed to be “running through the pain”?

-did that guy really run all the way from Marathon to Athens…and what shoes did he wear…was it the shoes that perhaps killed him?
+- did that guy really run all the way from Marathon to Athens…and what shoes did he wear…was it the shoes that perhaps killed him?

-why aren’t humans born with arch supports?
+- why aren’t humans born with arch supports?

 I realized that running shoes, no matter which brand I tried, all did one thing in common.
 They made my feet and body hurt in different places.
 Some made my right ankle roll, while another hijacked my left ankle.
 All of them made my shins hurt.
 My right hip wasn’t feeling so great either.
 My toes banged into the end.
 My arches hurt badly, but only sometimes.
 My lower back would act up, but not everytime.

 After running trails and pavement barefoot now for over a year, I can personally attest that running doesn’t cause injuries….running in the wrong shoes causes injuries.
 I have found that the only right shoes I wear, are the ones permanently attached to my body.

 So, I did what everyone else did-I bought a pair of Vibram Five Fingers with the same confidence used when ordering a mocha.
 They were trendy, stylish, and people began looking at me like I could hold my own.
 I was a celebrity, people walked up to me and asked me to hold their babies while they asked me questions about my shoes.
 It was cool.

 |AngieB on the trail|

 But there was trouble afoot.
 On my first day on the trail in my VFF KSO’s I ran way too far.
 I ran way too fast.
 I got a stress fracture.
 Oh, but that wasn’t enough for me.
 What is pain to someone under 40?
 I didn’t think I was immortal any longer, but I did think I still might be a demi-god at least.

 What many people now know, and what I want to pass on to you, is that your foot is not equipped to go without shoes, just because you quit wearing shoes.
 The amount of atrophy and underusage of supporting structures in your foot cannot be understated.